scalameta/munit/contributing.md

 - If you get a "Class not found" error when running tests, you may need to manually edit the run configuration to use the `testsJVM` module instead of `tests-sources`.

   ![Screenshot 2020-08-30 at 08 20 51](https://user-images.githubusercontent.com/1408093/91652685-d99c0c80-ea99-11ea-9b85-f8067f9b9dec.png)
   ![Screenshot 2020-08-30 at 08 21 06](https://user-images.githubusercontent.com/1408093/91652684-d99c0c80-ea99-11ea-8ac8-8b1279cdf0da.png)

-- There may be highlighting errors for `PlatformCompat` and `BuildInfo` since Intelli.
+- There may be highlighting errors for `PlatformCompat` and `BuildInfo`.
 You can ignore these highlighting errors, the project should still compile successfully.

 If everything is setup correctly, you should be able to run tests and debug via IntelliJ like normal: